romi/romi-robots-docs/docs/Scanner/install/plant_scanner_setup.md

 ```
 This will create a `integration_tests` folder with a ready to use test database.

-You should now be ready to performs "plant acquisitions" following the [dedicated](../tutorials/reconstruct_scan.md) user guide.
+You should now be ready to perform "plant acquisitions" following the [dedicated](../tutorials/reconstruct_scan.md) user guide.

 ## Troubleshooting